PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Storage.md

 	- Lifecycle conditions
 		- Age
 		- Created before date
-		- Is Live
 		- Matches Storage Class
 		- Number of Newer Version
 - Directory synchronization
+- Max object size is 5TB
+- Metadata for each file
 - Object change notification
 	- Can use with pub/sub notifications for Cloud Storage
+- Ramp up request rate gradually
+	- No problem up to 1000 write and 5000 read request per second, But more than this, take at least 20 minutes to double request rates
+- Use `Exponential backoff` if you receive 5xx (server error) or 429 (too many requests) (e.g. retry after 1, 2, 4, 8, 16, ... seconds)
+- Use **Cloud Storage FUSE** to enable file system access to Cloud Storage
 ### Storage Class
 - The default class is applied to new objects
 ![Attachments/Pasted image 20230319174904.png](/img/user/Attachments/Pasted%20image%2020230319174904.png)